|

 are intercepted at U.S. ports of entry each year, and all life stages are encountered; however, the overwhelming majority of interceptions are larvae.

-Although a large number of Lepidoptera are intercepted at U.S. ports of entry, relatively few species make up the majority of
+Identification of these specimens is essential to prevent the introduction of damaging agricultural pests into the U.S. Although a large number of Lepidoptera are intercepted at U.S. ports of entry, relatively few species make up the majority of

 named records.
 Thirty-five taxa listed in the USDA's PestID database (see list below) comprise nearly 80% of the total number of larval interceptions